Battle of Craney Island

-The Battle of Craney Island was a victory for the United States during the War of 1812.
-The battle saved the city of Norfolk, and the adjacent city of Portsmouth, from British invasion.
-Especially important to Virginia and northeastern North Carolina, the region was a major hub for American commerce.
+The Battle of Craney Island was fought on June 22, 1813 during the War of 1812.
+British forces under George Cockburn and John Borlase Warren attempted an amphibious landing on Craney Island, Virginia but were repulsed by defending American troops under Robert B. Taylor.
+The battle prevented Norfolk and Portsmouth, two major hubs of American commerce, from coming under British attack.

 Background

 Admiral Sir George Cockburn commanded a British fleet blockading Chesapeake Bay.
 In early 1813, Cockburn and Admiral Sir John B. Warren planned to attack the Gosport Shipyard in Portsmouth and capture the frigate U.S.S.
 Constellation.
 Brigadier General Robert B. Taylor commanded the Virginia Militia in the Norfolk area.
 Taylor hastily built defenses around Norfolk and Portsmouth, but he had no intentions of letting the British penetrate as far as those two cities.
 Instead Taylor commandeered several ships and created a chain barrier across the Elizabeth River between Fort Norfolk and Fort Nelson.
 He next built the Craney Island Fort on the island of the same name at the mouth of the Elizabeth River near Hampton Roads.
 Since the Constellation was already penned up in the Chesapeake because of the British blockade, the ship's crew was used to man some of the redoubts on the island.
 In all, 596 Americans were defending the fortifications on Craney Island.